FuelCell Energy: Products and services

-FuelCell provides on-site power generation, combined heat and power, distributed hydrogen, carbon capture and hydrogen-based long duration storage.
 The company today has fuel cell projects that run on natural gas and renewable biogas.
 The company’s products can produce hydrogen in addition to power and thermal attributes.
 Additionally, the company has capabilities for fuel cell-based carbon capture, long-duration energy storage and solid-oxide based electrolysis.

 FuelCell’s proprietary technology uses carbonate fuel cells to capture and concentrate carbon dioxide from large industrial sources.
 Combustion exhaust is directed to the fuel cell, which produces power while capturing and concentrating carbon dioxide for permanent storage.
 Fuel cells take energy like natural gas or hydrogen, combine that with air, and make electricity.
-It’s all done via an electrochemical process, which doesn’t burn fuel, making the process cleaner and more efficient than conventional methods.
+The process is done via an electrochemical process, which doesn’t burn fuel, making the process cleaner and more efficient than conventional methods.